What to See Along I-70 from Vandalia to Marshall, Illinois

 Effingham, near the junction of I-70 and I-57, straddled two major rail lines for decades.
 Today, the historic passenger line City of New Orleans still passes through town daily.
 Peek at a 1963 Chevy Corvette Z06 and other rare cars at My Garage Museum, and snap a photo in front of a 1910 gas station that was restored on-site.

-Catch a big-time musical like Mamma Mia! at The Little Theatre On The Square in Sullivan, which has been bringing Broadway to Central Illinois for 60 years.
+The Little Theatre On The Square in Sullivan has been bringing Broadway to Central Illinois for 60 years.
+It's been closed due to the pandemic, but hopes to reopen in summer 2021.

 Vandalia, on the Kaskaskia River, served as capital of Illinois from 1820 to 1839.
 Lincoln began his political career at the Vandalia State House, the oldest Illinois capitol building still standing (There have been six.)
 Guided or self-guided tours are available.